 - Coat a thin layer of the “egg” wash by whisking the water and cornstarch together, and then gliding onto the dough with a brush.

-- Bake 15 to 20 minutes or until light browned.
+- Bake 15 to 20 minutes or until light brown.

-- Allow to cool on a baking rack for 10 minutes.
+- Allow cooling on a baking rack for 10 minutes.

 - Coat the tops of the scones with the sugar glaze.